schemedoc/surveys/surveys/boolean-equal.md

 system to signal an error, so answering `#t` or `#f` is actually legal.

-Besides that, althought not mentioned in the errata, the text for `boolean=?` is
+Besides that, although not mentioned in the errata, the text for `boolean=?` is
 > `(boolean=? boolean1 boolean2 boolean3 . . . )`
 > Returns `#t` if all the arguments are `#t` or all are `#f`.